These fun and engaging early finisher activities will eliminate the phrase “What do I do now?” from your classroom.

 Well, those times are now just a memory thanks to early finisher activities.

-Using these engaging early finisher activities, your students will never again wonder what to do next.
+By using these engaging early finisher activities, your students will never again wonder what to do next.

 Your classroom management just got a bit better and your stress level lowered.